-This Buttered Rum Cake is a stellar choice for any special occasion.
-A buttery made-from-scratch cake embellished with pecans and then soaked with a sweet buttered rum sauce could only result in an impressive dessert.
-It’s sure to get the party started.
+This Buttered Rum Cake recipe is a stellar choice for any special occasion. it features a buttery made-from-scratch cake that’s embellished with pecans and then soaked with a sweet buttered rum sauce.
+The combination could only result in an impressive dessert that’s sure to get the party started.

 Rum cake is believed to have originated in the Caribbean islands, brought there by European settlers.
 It’s thought that, what we know as rum cake today, was initially a rum soaked fruit cake steamed pudding.
 When I hear the term “buttered rum” I instantly think of chilly weather.
 Truth is, while it’s a flavor that’s perfectly suitable for fall and winter holidays, I’ve also known rum cake to be served at Easter and as a special summer dessert.
 Think island life for summer, and a tasty way to warm-up during the cooler months of the year.
 Due to this, it’s become a year-round cake to bake when I want something special to serve.